 Thanks to some citizen involvement and some quick work by PBOT, we have some new stop signs at the intersection of NE 63rd Ave. and Oregon St. The unprotected intersection has been a problem in the past, especially since NE 63rd is a direct route north from Glisan into “the pocket” south of the Banfield.

+[Edit] Please note that this T&LU meeting has been rescheduled to Tuesday, September 9th.
 The NTNA Transportation and Land Use meeting for September will take place on the 2nd from 6:30 to 8:00pm at the Laurelhurst Cafe, 47th and East Burnside.
 Remember to support your local Business!
-The entire Agenda will be a discussion of our Comprehensive Land Use letter to the Planning Department Round 2.
-I have not included times as
+The entire Agenda will be a discussion of our Comprehensive Land

 Thanks to the 48 (!!) amazing volunteers who worked with the Friends of Mt.
 Tabor Park last month, there are fewer invasive weeds wreaking havoc on the ecosystem and new mulch around native plantings.
 You can read the Weed Warrior report for July put together by the FoMTP Stewardship Coordinator Alexa Todd, and check out the